Dark-eyed Junco The Snowbirds Nesting, Feeding, Mating Habits

 Fun Fact about Junco Birds

-Not only are these birds common at bird feeders in winter, but they are also the most common bird in America.
-Estimates are over 600 million of these sweet snowbirds.
+Not only is the Dark-eyed Junco common at bird feeders in winter, but they are also the most common bird in America.
+Estimates are over 600 million of these little snowbirds are here.

 Check out our Bird Seed Chart to see all of what these birds will eat.